BenSchZA/wattie-whatsapp-bot/README.md

 ## WIP: WhatsAppReceive Class

 The WhatsAppReceive class is a work in progress.
 It will handle the reception of WhatsApp messages, the automated replies, and user management.
 It can be extended in future to handle any task that requires reading of incomming messages.
 At the moment it is a utility class that is indepedant of the rest of the docker system... it should perhaps be in its own branch.

+## Important Notes

+* When the Docker stack is restarted, the SessionManager purges all tasks.
+* The ***REMOVED*** delivery window is X hours before and after the current time: now-X >>> now >>> now+X
+* A Delivery is a collection of content sent to a user, whereas a WhatsAppMessage is a message processed from a WhatsApp conversation.
+* All transactions going through the API are monitored using ElasticAPM, certain tasks implement ElasticAPM transactions too.
+* MongoDB is a legacy part of the application, which is not used - task queues with Redis have made it redundent.
+* The WhatsAppProcess class has methods that are WIPs.
+One of which processes all messages (with limits) into MongoDB entries.

 ---